Email: mmidora@chesterfieldschool.com

 How often do you give back Graded Work?

-Tests are graded immediately and returned.
+Tests are graded immediately and returned in a graded work folder.
 It is important to me that parents see results sooner rather than later.
-Please keep the tests and/or projects that are graded.
+Please sign all assessments and return them in the folder.
 If you ever have any questions about grading, please email me.

 How do I go about setting up a conference with you?